Demystifying the Ruby GC

 Ruby 2.1 has so many GC changes you are going to need a massive appendix to cover it :wink:

-George Armhold over 10 years ago
+George Armhold almost 11 years ago

 George Armhold